mrgrain/cdk-esbuild/API.md

 ### EsbuildAsset <a name="@mrgrain/cdk-esbuild.EsbuildAsset"></a>

-Represents the a generic Esbuild Asset.
+Represents a generic esbuild asset.

+You should always use `TypeScriptAsset` or `JavaScriptAsset`.

 #### Initializers <a name="@mrgrain/cdk-esbuild.EsbuildAsset.Initializer"></a>